 What is the Punishment for Criminally Negligent Homicide in Texas?

-Criminally negligent homicide is a State Jail Felony in Texas.
-A person who causes the death of an individual by criminal negligence has committed a state jail felony under the Texas Penal Code.
-The punishment range is six months to two years in State Jail and up to a $10,000 fine.
+Criminally negligent homicide is a State Jail Felony, which is punished by six months to two years in a state jail facility and up to a $10,000 fine.

 What is the Statute of Limitations for Criminally Negligent Homicide in Texas?